 Sarah’s four-year doctoral research focuses on conceptualisations of climate change and energy infrastructures in the UK.
 More particularly, she is interested in the knowledge put forward by climate finance initiatives in the City, and environmental activist groups in the context of an energy transition.

-Liquid Futures: Financial perspectives on the value and ethics of oil from Houston, Texas
+Liquid Futures – financial perspectives on oil from Houston Texas

 Duration: September 2018 – September 2021

 Status: Sean is in the process of conducting 12-13 months of fieldwork in Houston Texas

 Sean’s three-year post-doctoral research project aims to study how energy analysts, financial specialists, traders, portfolio managers and investment professionals conceptualize and value oil.